Devkon69/Liquidcash/doc/tor.md

 In a typical situation, where you're only reachable via Tor, this should suffice:

-	./titancoind -proxy=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -listen
+	./liquidcashd -proxy=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -listen

 (obviously, replace the Onion address with your own).
 It should be noted that you still listen on all devices and another node could establish a clearnet connection, when knowing your address.
 To mitigate this, additionally bind the address of your Tor proxy:

-	./titancoind ... -bind=127.0.0.1
+	./liquidcashd ... -bind=127.0.0.1

 If you don't care too much about hiding your node, and want to be reachable on IPv4 as well, use `discover` instead:

-	./titancoind ... -discover
+	./liquidcashd ... -discover

 and open port 7342 on your firewall (or use -upnp).

 If you only want to use Tor to reach onion addresses, but not use it as a proxy for normal IPv4/IPv6 communication, use:

-	./titancoin -onion=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -discover
+	./liquidcash -onion=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -discover

 3. Automatically listen on Tor
 --------------------------------

 Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
-Titancoin Core has been updated to make use of this.
+Liquidcash Core has been updated to make use of this.

-This means that if Tor is running (and proper authentication has been configured), Titancoin Core automatically creates a hidden service to listen on.
+This means that if Tor is running (and proper authentication has been configured), Liquidcash Core automatically creates a hidden service to listen on.
 This will positively affect the number of available .onion nodes.

-This new feature is enabled by default if Titancoin Core is listening (`-listen`), and requires a Tor connection to work.
+This new feature is enabled by default if Liquidcash Core is listening (`-listen`), and requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0` and, if not disabled, configured using the `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.

 Connecting to Tor's control socket API requires one of two authentication methods to be configured.
-For cookie authentication the user running titancoind must have write access to the `CookieAuthFile` specified in Tor configuration.
+For cookie authentication the user running liquidcashd must have write access to the `CookieAuthFile` specified in Tor configuration.
 In some cases this is preconfigured and the creation of a hidden service is automatic.
-If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running tor and the user running titancoind to the same group and setting permissions appropriately.
-On Debian-based systems the user running titancoind can be added to the debian-tor group, which has the appropriate permissions.
+If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running tor and the user running liquidcashd to the same group and setting permissions appropriately.
+On Debian-based systems the user running liquidcashd can be added to the debian-tor group, which has the appropriate permissions.
 An alternative authentication method is the use of the `-torpassword` flag and a `hash-password` which can be enabled and specified in Tor configuration.